 Spring Weather Rolls Into San Diego In April

-Springtime has made its way to southern California and everything is green!
-San Diego in April offers travelers a destination that is heating up each day as we approach summer.
-The waves are still huge from winter swells and the winds are strong if you enjoy sailing on San Diego Bay.
+Springtime has made its way to Southern California and everything is green!
+The waves are still huge from winter swells, and the winds are strong if you enjoy sailing on San Diego Bay.

-As far as San Diego weather goes for April, the average high temperature is 69 degrees Fahrenheit while the average low temperate is 56 degrees Fahrenheit.
-The water temperature in the Pacific Ocean is still a cool 61 degrees Fahrenheit, so you should definitely plan on using a wetsuit.
+As far as San Diego weather goes in April, the average high temperature is 69 degrees Fahrenheit, while the average low temperate is 56 degrees Fahrenheit.
+The water temperature in the Pacific Ocean is still a cool 61 degrees, so you should definitely plan on using a wetsuit.

 Top Events happening in San Diego In April:

 From April 3 through the 10th is San Diego’s infamous restaurant week showcasing established San Diego chefs and up and coming culinary masters.
 San Diego’s most well known chefs will feature prix-fixe options on their menus.
 Participating restaurants will offer two-course lunches for $10, $15, $20 or $25 and three-course dinners for $20, $30, $40, $50 or $60.
 On the event’s website, you will find a comprehensive list of the restaurants participating in Restaurant Week.

 It’s hard to believe, but Spring Training is already in full swing!
 Not until April 14 does the season officially start, and we can’t wait.
 On opening day, you’ll get the chance to reign in the new season at the annual Acre Block Party.
 So join us around PETCO Park on National Ave for live entertainment and happy baseball fans!